-Friday was shaping up to have the potential of being a good day of being a good day for some storm skiing, so I flexed my schedule to be able to take off in the mid-morning after my morning work commitments.
+Friday was shaping up to have the potential for being a good day of storm skiing, so I flexed my schedule to be able to take off in the mid-morning after my morning work commitments.
 My day started early, and I was in the office by 6:30 am, but by 10:30 am I was out the door and on the road heading to the pass.
 I hoped my timing would work out nicely, because it looked like the storm was going to start out warm, but be cooling down in the early afternoon.
 It was raining as I neared the Pass, but turned to a rain/snow mix when I pulled into the parking area, where Dan and Joe were already parked.

 A quick phone call to them confirmed it was snowing up higher on the hill, so I shouldered my gear quickly and headed out.
 It sounded like they were on Peak 2, but the weather was so inclement they were going to head back over to the frontside.
 I followed their skin track up KP, and it was faint in places.
 Travel was quick, and soon I made it to Eagle’s Flight and started up.
 There wasn’t a skin track on Eagle’s, and it was deep — probably 18 inches of new snow or more.
 I was about halfway up the run when Joe and Dan came into view, and it was refreshing to see them make nice turns on the way down.
 I pulled out my camera and took a few pics as they skied by me.